HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 (Yields 7-8 crab cakes)

-Imitation Carb – We’ve used Morey’s® imitation crabmeat it’s an over-the-top delicious brand of imitation crabmeat that’s budget-friendly.
-It’s perfectly portioned in a 16-ounce package which is just what you’ll need for this recipe.
+Imitation Carb—We’ve used Morey’s® imitation crabmeat, which, in our opinion, is an over-the-top, delicious brand that’s budget-friendly.
+The 16-ounce package is perfectly portioned, which is just what you’ll need for this recipe.
 If you can find it, you’ll LOVE It!
-TransOcean® brand is our second runner-up but you’ll need two 8-ounce packages to make the recipe.
-Please note: When shopping for imitation crab make sure to read the package and look for certified gluten-free.
+TransOcean® brand is our second runner-up, but you’ll need two 8-ounce packages to make the recipe.
+Please note: When shopping for imitation crab, read the package and look for certified gluten-free.

 Egg – One large egg is all you’ll need.

-Mayonnaise – 1/2 cup is just the right amount for mixing to bring everything together without making things too creamy.
-Our first choice is always the only “Real” (gluten-free) mayonnaise, Hellman’s,® or Best Foods® if you live west of the Rockies.
+Mayonnaise—1/2 cup is the right amount to mix everything without making it too creamy.
+Our first choice is always the only “Real” (gluten-free) mayonnaise, Hellman’s ®, or Best Foods® if you live west of the Rockies.

 Saltine Table Crackers – Light and crispy Schar Table Crackers® is our go-to brand for gluten-free saltines.
-The taste is just like regular saltines and for convenience, they are packed in individual-size packages so they stay crisp and don’t spoil.
+The taste is just like regular saltines; for convenience, they are packed in individual packages so they stay crisp and don’t spoil.
 You’ll need two packages (1 cup or about 12 crackers) crunched up.

-Dijon Mustard – Just one tablespoon of this robust Dijon Mustard sauce adds flavor that goes really well with the crab adding sweetness.
+Dijon Mustard—Just one tablespoon of this robust Dijon Mustard sauce adds flavor and sweetness to the crab.

 Worcestershire Sauce – Be sure to read the label carefully.
 Sometimes hard to find, you’ll want to look for a certified gluten-free Worcestershire sauce.
-If none is available a good stand-in is Bragg Liquid Aminos which will add a slight soy flavor.
+A good stand-in is Bragg Liquid Aminos, which will add a slight soy flavor if none is available.
 One tablespoon is all you’ll need either way.

-Fresh Chives – One tablespoon of fresh Chives, chopped small, plus a little more for garnishing adds a slight onion flavor without being overpowering, letting the crab taste shine through.
+Fresh Chives – One tablespoon of fresh Chives, chopped small, plus a little more for garnishing, adds a slight onion flavor without overpowering, letting the crab taste shine through.

-Hotsauce – Texas Pete’s Original Hot Sauce is the brand we’ve used forever with no issues.
+Hotsauce—Texas Pete’s Original Hot Sauce is the brand we’ve used forever with no issues.
 Please note that it is not certified gluten-free.
-That said the label reads (peppers, vinegar, salt, xanthan gum, and benzoate of soda – to preserve freshness and flavor).
-One teaspoon of hot sauce will add a slight amount of zesty to the taste!
+That said, the label reads (peppers, vinegar, salt, xanthan gum, and benzoate of soda—to preserve freshness and flavor).
+One teaspoon of hot sauce will add a slight amount of zest to the taste!

-Coconut Spray for Air Frying – A light spray of coconut helps to air fry the crab cakes to golden brown perfection.
+Coconut Spray for Air Frying – A light coconut spray helps air fry the crab cakes to golden brown perfection.

 Serve with lemon wedges and Fresh Dill Sauce (recipe included in the printable card below).